-“We are overjoyed and blessed to continue our life-changing relationship with Jim Glover Auto Family that has made it possible to award 90 scholarships in Oklahoma to date,” said Folds of Honor Founder and CEO Major Dan Rooney.
+“We are overjoyed and blessed to continue our life-changing relationship with Jim Glover Auto Family that has made it possible to award 90 scholarships in Oklahoma to date,” said Folds of Honor Founder and CEO Lt.
+Col Dan Rooney.
 “We could not be more honored by the Owasso and Broken Arrow school districts and football programs for their commitment to honor our service members by educating their legacy.
 We are incredibly humbled by the compassion, generosity and patriotism of both schools and their communities for partnering with us on such an important mission.”

 The Folds of Honor Patriot Bowl driven by Jim Glover Auto Family will offer fans a number of special events to recognize that both the Broken Arrow and Owasso communities value and cherish the freedom our military defends.
-Both schools will wear home uniforms to symbolize being on the same team.
+Both teams will wear home uniforms to symbolize being on the same team.
 In addition, spirit groups from both schools will participate in a combined performance at halftime, and marching bands from both schools will perform patriotic songs before the game.

 “Our home football games draw a large crowd, and I can think of no better platform from which to celebrate the things that are important to our community,” said Broken Arrow Athletic Director Darren Melton.
 “We are passionate about teaching our student-athletes to be champions, but we also want them to learn what it takes to be good citizens.
 Self-sacrifice, community, heroism, this game is an opportunity celebrate those traits we want to develop in all our students.”